sinewalker/sinewalker.github.io/blog/2015/4-bit-rules-of-computing-part-1.md

 to approach the goal, rather than just bashing my head against a wall.

-It helps that I can type almost as fast as I think now (yeah yeah, and I'm not *that* fast at typing&hellip;).
+It helps that I can type almost as fast as I think now (yeah yeah, and I'm not *that* fast at thinking&hellip;).
 Back when I kept hand-written notes it was a pain (literally) to write this much detail down, but I did it even then because it was helpful, and with a detailed map of where I had come and was going, I almost never got lost.

 <img src="/pixels/dust/virtual-heart-system-log.jpg">